binipringle/contracts/_texts/0-outline.md

 ## Impracticability

-This will be on test
+**§ 261 Discharge by Supervening Impracticability** Where, after a contract is made, a party's performance is made impracticable without his fault by the occurrence of an event the non-occurrence of which was a basic assumption on which the contract was made, his duty to render that performance is discharged, unless the language or the circumstances indicate the contrary.

+I: The question is whether the contract should be voided because of impracticability.

+R: Under the Restatement Second, a contract can be voided due to impracticability is when events following contract formation are different from assumptions the parties made when the contract was made.
+Like Mistake, the doctrine of impracticability deals with situations where the exchange turned out very different from what was expected.
+Unlike mistake, with impracticability there was no factual error at the time of contracting.
+Instead, the supervening event happens after contracting.
+The older common law rule was impossibility, which contemplated a situation where an event completely defeated the ability to perform, such as when a person died or an object was destroyed.
+The scope of the doctrine has broadened to include situations where performance is technically possible but has become extremely burdensome.

+For a duty to render performance to be discharged because of impracticability, four elements have to be satisfied.
+These elements are (1) an event must have occurred, the nonoccurrence of which was a basic assumption of the contract (§§ 262-264); (2) the event must have made performance impracticable (unduly burdensome – not impossible); (3) impracticability cannot be either party’s fault; and (4) the party seeking relief must not have assumed the risk.

+A:

+I: The first issue is whether an event whose non-occurrence was a basis on which the contract was made occurred.

+R: Under the Restatement Second of Contracts, for performance of a contract to become impracticable, an event must have occurred, the non-occurrence of which was a basic assumption of the contract.
+This event (i) does not have to be unforeseeable; it is sufficient that it be unforeseen (not likely to occur) or unexpected; and (ii) the event must not have been foreseen as a real possibility.
+Examples of this kind of event are war, natural disaster, a strike, a change in the law, the death of a person, destruction of property, and perhaps a global pandemic.

+A: Here, ...

+C: Therefore, the element of the occurrence of an event is satisfied.

+I: The second issue is whether the event made performance impracticable.

+R: For an event to make performance impracticable, performance must have become unduly burdensome but not necessarily impossible, and the effort required to perform must be substantial, extreme, or very burdensome.
+The event must have not just sowed inconvenience, but must have made performance vitally different from what was anticipated.

+A: Here, ...

+C: Therefore, the element of performance having become impracticable is satisfied.

+I: The third issue is whether either of the parties caused the event to become impracticable.

+R: For an event to have made performance impracticable, the impracticability of performance cannot be either party’s fault.

+A: Here, ...

+C: Therefore, the element of fault is satisfied.

+I: The fourth issue is whether either of the parties assumed the risk.

+R: For an event to have made performance impracticable, neither party can have assumed the risk.
+To determine whether a party assumed risk, courts look for express language in the contract such as a force majeure clause, and may consider surrounding context and normal practices and expectations.
+Sometimes court will allocate risk to one party.

+A: Here, ... (consider what would parties have bargained for had they anticipated the extraordinary event)

+C: Therefore, the element of risk is satisfied.

+C: Therefore, the contract should be voided because of impracticability because all of the elements of impracticability are satisfied.

 ---

 ## Unconscionability

-**Ora Lee Williams v.
-Walker-Thomas Furniture Company, William Thorne et al. v.
-Walker-Thomas Furniture Company** U.S. Court of Appeals for The District of Columbia Circuit 350 F.2d 445 (1965)

-Terms of a retail Purchase Agreement

-The amount of each periodic installment payment to be made by the [purchaser]  to the Company under this present lease shall be inclusive of and not in addition to the amount of each installment payment to be made by [purchaser] under such prior leases, bills or accounts; and all payments now and hereafter made by [purchaser] shall be credited pro rata on all outstanding leases, bills and accounts due the Company by [purchaser] at the time each such payment is made.

 Can this be written more succinctly?
 More clearly?
 I don't know.
 There's a lot of critique of this clause in class and by the professor.

-3 Definitions of Unconscionability
+**3 Definitions of Unconscionability (look at other outline to see difference between RST and UCC)**

 - UCC § 2-302 (and comment), RST § 208

 - Williams v.
-Walker Thomas (this is THE landmark case for unconsionability)
+Walker Thomas (this is THE landmark case for unconsionability) (U.S. Court of Appeals for D.C.
+Circuit [1965].
+Terms of a retail Purchase Agreement: "The amount of each periodic installment payment to be made by the [purchaser]  to the Company under this present lease shall be inclusive of and not in addition to the amount of each installment payment to be made by [purchaser] under such prior leases, bills or accounts; and all payments now and hereafter made by [purchaser] shall be credited pro rata on all outstanding leases, bills and accounts due the Company by [purchaser] at the time each such payment is made.")

 - Procedural and Substantive unconscionability

-*Only defense that looks at substantive fairness*

-Substantive unfairness is really unfairness of the terms.
+*This is the only defense that looks at substantive fairness* Substantive unfairness is really unfairness of the terms.
 We saw that everything up until now courts will not look at the adequacy of consideration, because the more important principle is assent; if we're dealing with two parties with full capacity who look like they know what they're doing, the court doesn't care.
-It goes back to the presumption of neo-classical economic theory, and we don't care if the terms are unfair.
-We don't look at fairness.
-We look for lack of assent.

-Here we're looking at really unfair terms.
+It goes back to the presumption of neo-classical economic theory, and the court doesn't care if the terms are unfair.
+The court doesn't look at fairness.
+It looks for lack of assent.
+The doctrine of unconscionability is looking at really unfair terms.
 Really unfair terms are what trigger the doctrine.

-Unconscionability (the two elements:) Requires:
+At the core unconsionability is about bad behavior.
+The core is not whether a person was sophisticated or educated enough to understand.
+It's about whether a person took advantage of it.
+If we change the way we think about defenses (especially unconscionability), can we take the focus off human frailties and inadequacies of the person seeking to avoid the contract and put the focus on the limits we must or should place on the use of power?
+If we did this all of these defenses would still work.
+But we would change the focus to the limits on the use of power.

+I: The question is whether there was unconscionability where ...
-“Absence of meaningful choice on the part of one of the parties together with contract terms that are unreasonably favorable to the other party.”

-Procedural Unfairness and Substantive Unfairness: the more you have of one the less you need of the other.

-Generally, you do need some of both.
+R: For a court to find that there was unconscionability there must be an “absence of meaningful choice on the part of one of the parties together with contract terms that are unreasonably favorable to the other party.”
+The two kinds of unfairness are procedural unfairness and substantive unfairness; the more there is of one the less is needed of the other.
+Generally, the doctrine calls for some of both.
+Courts are more inclined to find unconscionability where there is procedural unfairness than where there is substantive unfairness.

+A:

+I: The first issue is whether there is procedural unfairness.

-Procedural unfairness is unfairness is in the bargaining process (who took advantage of whom and so on).
-Two categories of things i should consider: 1. status - who the parties are and what is the balance of power of the two parties; we're looking for gross inequality of bargaining power, and 2. whether someone took advantage of that superior bargaining power - taking advantage of the known disparity in bargaining power; overreach
+R: Procedural unfairness is unfairness is in the bargaining process (who took advantage of whom).
+In determining whether there was procedural unfairness, courts look at (i) status - who the parties are and what is the balance of power of the two parties (i.e. gross inequality of bargaining power), and (2) whether someone took advantage of the known disparity in bargaining power.
+Courts look at factors such as the relationship between the parties, wealth and financial insecurity, education levels of the parties, knowledge of subject matter, absence of meaningful choice, whether there is a monopoly (e.g., no choice of other sellers), whether the contract is an adhesion contract (a take it or leave it situation), whether the subject of the contract is a necessity item (no option to walk away), and the culture and/or language of the parties.
+In terms of behavior, a court may look at whether a party is taking advantage of known disparity in power; whether there are deceptive sales practices, such as rushing or pressure to sign; whether the parties have access to other advice or to a lawyer; fine print; convoluted terms; long sentences; legalese; or the burying of important information.

-Substantive unfairness is unfairness in the terms.
+A: Here, ...

+C: Therefore, there is/is not procedural unfairness.

+I: The second issue is whether there is substantive unfairness.

+R: Substantive unfairness is unfairness in the terms of the contract.
+To determine whether there is substantive unfairness, courts consider factors such as whether the contract is shockingly one-sided; whether the contract shocks the conscience of the court; and whether the contract is extreme in light of its commercial setting.

+A: Here, ...

+C: Therefore, ...

 Procedural Unfairness

 Unfairness in the bargaining process

-Status: Gross inequality in bargaining power
+- Status: Gross inequality in bargaining power

-Behavior: overreaching, taking advantage of known disparity in bargaining power.

-Status (disparity in bargaining power)
+- Status (disparity in bargaining power)
 - Relationship between the parties
 - Wealth / financial insecurity
 - Education level